 We are constantly building our email list.
 Here we present new winegrowers and arrivals, and we update our audience on events.
 Subscribers are able to select the winegrowers they want to hear from, and we encourage all winegrowers to send a message to their followers every time new wines arrive in Copenhagen.

 Vinhacker is our traditional wine import.
-Besides our connections to restaurants and wine bars across Copenhagen we have loyal group of email subscribers who follow the advise given by Joachim and his personal taste in wine.
+Besides our connections to restaurants and wine bars across Copenhagen we are followed by a loyal group of email subscribers who receive the advise given by Joachim.
 If Joachim likes a wine of yours, you can be sure his followers will know about it.
 If a restaurant does not want to pay up-front in the webshop, they can instead buy the wines from Vinhacker with a 15 days credit and a 10 % addition to the price (which is still a very good price).